DizkoDan/cyberjunx-chirpy-test/_posts/2010-03-07-wow-huet-sucks-how-do-you-gi.md

 ---
 id: 1110
 title: 'Wow!
 Huet sucks.
-How do you gi...'
+How do you gi'
 date: '2010-03-07T14:50:01-04:00'
 author: DizkoDan
 layout: post